Instability and self-propulsion of flexible autophoretic filaments: Filament geometry

 where $a \rho(s)$ is the cross-sectional radius profile, with $a$ being the maximal radius and $\rho(s) \in [0, 1]$.
-The radially outward-pointing unit vector, $\hat{\bm{e}}_\rho$, and azimuthal unit vector, $\hat{\bm{e}}_\theta$, form a local basis that is attached to the surface of the filament at any cross-section,
+The radially outward-pointing unit vector, $\hat{\bm{e}}_\rho$, and azimuthal unit vector, $\hat{\bm{e}}_\theta$, form a local basis that is attached to the surface of the filament at any cross section,

-where the unit vector $\zb$ is normal to the filament plane, and is defined as $\zb=\xb\times\yb$.
-In what follows, we scale lengths upon $l$, and introduce the slenderness parameter, i.e., aspect ratio, $\varepsilon = a/l$.
+where the unit vector $\zb$ is normal to the filament plane and is defined as $\zb=\xb\times\yb$.
+In what follows, we scale lengths upon $l$ and introduce the slenderness parameter, i.e., aspect ratio, $\varepsilon = a/l$.
 The arc length coordinate is then $s \in [-1,1]$, and the cross-sectional radius profile is $\varepsilon\rho(s)$.
 Figure \ref{fig:schematic} shows a prolate spheroidal profile, $\rho(s)=\sqrt{1-s^2}$.